toddfoster/toddfoster.github.com/books.md

 Books I've read recently:

+## September 2016
+* John Ortberg, _Soul Keeping: Caring for the Most Important Part of You_ (Zondervan: 2014)

+> "What if the real reason we feel like we never have enough is that God is not yet finished giving?
+The unlimited neediness of the soul matches the unlimited grace of God." (p.
+82)

+> "You must arrange your days so that you are experiencing deep contentment, joy, and confidence in your everyday life with God." (p.
+89)

 ## August 2016
 * Anne Rice, _Christ the Lord: Out of Egypt_ (Knopf: 2005)
 * Anne Rice, _Christ the Lord: The Road to Cana_ (Knopf: 2008)